Development and release processes#

 Checklist for completing this phase:

-The production test VM is running the release version of Granta MI.
+There is a new production test VM provisioned and running the release version of Granta MI.

 Manual testing has been completed against the PyGranta meta-package and all idiomatic packages.